 Is Aurora Cannabis ACB Stock a good buy?
 I could sit here and try and elicit a sense of warm fuzzy feeling and say had you picked up ACB Stock just last week you would be up some 10% basis.
 But, did you?
 No. Neither did I. So, I’m not going to inflate your emotions.
 Instead, let us break down the company itself and try and see if it has value.
 If it does have value, then, yes, Aurora Cannabis is a good buy.
 If Aurora Cannabis does not have value then, no; it is not a good buy.

 Revenue is moving higher but, Aurora has yet to eclipse a high from recent quarters back:

 At first, it looked as if Aurora’s revenues would never stop growing on a quarterly basis.
 They were hitting sequentially bigger quarterly revenue numbers.
 However, all of a sudden, a lot of wholesale product hit the Canadian markets at the same time; there was a glut.
 Wholesale prices collapsed.
 So did demand for wholesale products.
 This affected a few of the major players.
 That was the end of 2018 into 2019.
 Cannabis stocks all collectively sold off.
+This is not to suggest they are not the best cannabis stocks.
 There was simply too much supply of low-quality cannabis.
 As it turns out, cannabis users are discriminating and are more likely to pay a premium for a quality product at any one period than a discount for low-grade weed.
 I don’t smoke cannabis.
 But, I could have easily told you that.